the-teachingRSE-project/competencies/competencies.md

 That publication will again intentionally be free of regional specifics, to also serve as a blueprint that other national RSE societies can build upon.

+Online resources for courses are another important building block.
-Another important building block is to provide people with online resources for use in their courses.
-This is the intention of the learn-and-teach project [@learnandteach].
+This is the general intention of the learn-and-teach project [@learnandteach].
-Surveying and curating of existing resources is not carried out as a traditional publication, but we make it available as a continuously-evolving online resource at [@learnandteach].
+Surveying and curating of existing resources is not carried out as a traditional publication, but it is made available as a continuously-evolving online resource at [@learnandteach].

-And finally, we will formulate the call to action - building on the previous publication on the necessary institutions, to lay down what is required to best support the continuous need for young RSEs to support digital science specifically in Germany.
+And finally, we plan to formulate a call to action, building on the previously mentioned publication on the necessary institutions, that spells out everything that is required to best support the continuous need for young RSEs to support digital science specifically in Germany.

 # Conclusion {#sec:conclusion}